rahulg777-ops/sql-data-warehouse-project/README.md

 Welcome to the **Data Warehouse and Analytics Project** repository!
 This project demonstrates a complete end-to-end data warehouse workflow, starting from raw data ingestion and progressing through each stage of data processing.
 It highlights practical techniques commonly used in modern data engineering environments.

 ---

+## 🧱 Modern Data Architecture (Medallion Layers)

+This project implements the following three structured layers:

+### 🥉 Bronze Layer – Raw Data Ingestion
+- Directly stores unmodified data from the source systems
+- Source files (CSV) are loaded into a SQL Server database
+- Acts as the single source for original records

+### 🥈 Silver Layer – Cleansed, Standardized & Normalised
+- Applies cleaning, deduplication
+- Normalizes fields and prepares data for modeling
+- Ensures consistency and improves data usability

+### 🥇 Gold Layer – Analytics-Ready Data
+- Houses business-ready fact & dimension tables
+- Modeled using a **Star Schema** for fast analytical queries
+- The primary layer is perfect for dashboards, analysis, and reporting

+---

+## 📘 Project Summary

+This Project demonstrates:

+- **Architecting a modern data warehouse** using SQL Server
+- **Building ETL pipelines** to load and refine data
+- **Designing analytical models** (facts & dimensions)
+- **Creating professional documentation** for teams and stakeholders

+---

+## 🧰 Tools & Resources Used

+Tools used in this project are:

+- **Datasets:** CSV files from CRM and ERP systems
+- **SQL Server Management Studio (SSMS):** GUI for SQL Server
+- **Git & GitHub:** Version control and project collaboration
+- **Draw.io:** Used for architecture, models, and flow diagrams
+- **Notion:** Project planning and workflow tracking

+---